-The following Public Law practice note Produced in partnership with Arthur Moore of Hardwicke Chambers provides comprehensive and up to date legal information covering:
+The following Public Law practice note produced in partnership with Arthur Moore of Gatehouse Chambers provides comprehensive and up to date legal information covering:

 This Practice Note considers the court’s position as a public authority for the purposes of the Human Rights Act 1998 (HRA 1998) and the effect on judgments concerning the relationship between non-state individuals (private individuals)—the so called ‘horizontal effect’ of Convention rights.